Jonas Savimbi: 1990s

-In February 1992, Antonio da Costa Fernandes and Nzau Puna defected from UNITA, declaring publicly that Savimbi was not interested in a political test, but on preparing another war.
+In February 1992, Antonio da Costa Fernandes and Nzau Puna defected from UNITA, declaring publicly that Savimbi was not interested in a political contest, but on preparing another war.
 Under military pressure from UNITA, the Angolan government negotiated a cease-fire with Savimbi, and Savimbi ran for president in the national elections of 1992.
 Foreign monitors claimed the election to be fair.
-But because neither Savimbi (40%) nor Angolan President José Eduardo dos Santos (49%) obtained the 50 percent necessary to prevail, a run-off election was scheduled.
+But because neither Savimbi (40 percent) nor Angolan President José Eduardo dos Santos (49%) obtained the 50 percent necessary to prevail, a run-off election was scheduled.

 In late October 1992, Savimbi dispatched UNITA Vice President Jeremias Chitunda and UNITA senior advisor Elias Salupeto Pena to Luanda to negotiate the details of the run-off election.
 On 2 November 1992 in Luanda, Chitunda and Pena's convoy was attacked by government forces and they were both pulled from their car and shot dead.
 Their bodies were taken by government authorities and never seen again.
 The MPLA offensive against UNITA and the FNLA has come to be known as the Halloween Massacre where over 10,000 of their voters were massacred nationwide by MPLA forces.
 Alleging governmental electoral fraud and questioning the government's commitment to peace, Savimbi withdrew from the run-off election and resumed fighting, mostly with foreign funds.
 UNITA again quickly advanced militarily, encircling the nation's capital of Luanda.

 In 1994, UNITA signed a new peace accord.
 Savimbi declined the vice-presidency that was offered to him and again renewed fighting in 1998.

-Savimbi also reportedly purged those within UNITA whom he saw as threats to his leadership or as questioning his strategic course.
+Savimbi reportedly purged those within UNITA whom he saw as threats to his leadership or as questioning his strategic course.
 According to Fred Bridgland, Savimbi's foreign secretary Tito Chingunji and much of his family, possibly numbering more than 60, were murdered in 1991 after Savimbi suspected that Chingunji had been in secret, unapproved negotiations with the Angolan government during Chingunji's various diplomatic assignments in Europe and the United States.
 Savimbi denied his involvement in the Chingunji killing and blamed it on UNITA dissidents.
 According to Bridgland in his book The War for Africa: Twelve Months that Transformed a Continent, in an earlier incident termed 'Red September', Savimbi oversaw the torture and killing of dozens of people, including many of his own officers, their wives and children, in a witchcraft ritual.
-Bridgland also stated that Aurora Katalayo (widow of UNITA leader Mateus Katalaoy, whom Savimbi had allegedly killed a few years earlier) and her four-year old son were burned alive, accused of witchcraft.
+Bridgland also stated that Aurora Katalayo (widow of UNITA leader Mateus Katalayo, whom Savimbi had allegedly killed a few years earlier) and her four-year old son were burned alive, accused of witchcraft.
+In May 1992, the high-ranking UNITA members Tony da Costa Fernandes and Miguel N'Zau Puna left the rebel group, stating that at least five people had been executed on Savimbi's orders in August 1991.
+These included Chingunji, his brother-in-law, his sister and the latter's two children (aged 6 and 13).